absurd

 absurd (plural absurds)

-2. (philosophy, often preceded by the) The opposition between the human search for meaning in life and the inability to find any; the state or condition in which man exists in an irrational universe and his life has no meaning outside of his existence.
-[First attested in English in the early 20th century and first used in the mid-19th century in Danish by Søren Kierkegaard]
+2. (philosophy, often preceded by the) The opposition between the human search for meaning in life and the inability to find any; the state or condition in which man exists in an irrational universe and his life has no meaning outside of his existence. [from early 20th century in English; from mid-19th century in Danish by Søren Kierkegaard]

 Translations Translations